junhoyeo/arctext/README.md

   <img alt="proof that tony stark has a heart" src="./docs/images/proof-that-tony-stark-has-a-heart.png" width="360px" />
 </p>

-> 💿 UI component to draw circular curved text
+> 💿 UI component to draw curved text in circles

 ## 📦 Installation
 React for now.
 Vue and Svelte coming soon.